-Water , plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were noted.
+Water , plumbing and bathroom fittings Repair Category 1 Notes No significant defects were noted other than age related wear and tear.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heatin ng and hot water
+Heating and hot water

-Repair Category 1
+Repair Category 2

-Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines and that service records can be made available as appropriate.
+Notes The heating system appears to be of age.
+No recent test certification available at the time of our visit.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.